 Where to publish a podcast

 Though a lot of hosting platforms allow you to publish your content directly on various podcast directories, you must be aware of certain popular podcast publishers.
 When people browse for podcasts on iTunes or Stitcher, they only see the content that has been added to the directory.
 You only need to add your show to the directory once.
 From there, whenever you add new episodes, the RSS feed and the directories will update automatically.
 Though most directories only need one episode on your RSS feed, you must add at least 5 to create a good first impression.
 If someone listens to one of your podcasts and likes it, you must have enough content to encourage them to listen more and subscribe to your channel.

 Some of the most popular podcast publishing directories are:

 Well, that is all about it?
-Which is your favourite podcast hosting platform?
+Which is your favorite podcast hosting platform?
 Do you know any more podcast directories?
 Share your views in the comments section below.
 Happy Podcasting!